DwangoMediaVillage/pqkmeans/README.md

 Similar to k-means, PQk-means repeats the assignment and update steps, both of which can be performed in the PQ-code domain.

-For a comparison, we also provide the ITQ encoding for the binary conversion and [Binary k-means [Gong+, CVPR 15]](http://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Gong_Web_Scale_Photo_2015_CVPR_paper.html) for the clustering of binary codes.
+For a comparison, we provide the ITQ encoding for the binary conversion and [Binary k-means [Gong+, CVPR 15]](http://www.cv-foundation.org/openaccess/content_cvpr_2015/html/Gong_Web_Scale_Photo_2015_CVPR_paper.html) for the clustering of binary codes.

 The library is written in C++ for the main algorithm with wrappers for Python.
-All encoding/clustering codes are implemented based on the sklearn design.
+All encoding/clustering codes are compatible with scikit-learn.

 ## Installation
 ### Requisites